python/devguide/index.rst

 Contributing
 ------------

-We encourage everyone to contribute to Python and that's why we have put up this developer's guide.
+We encourage everyone to contribute to Python.
+To help you, we have put up this developer's guide.
 If you still have questions after reviewing the material in this guide, then the `Core Python Mentorship`_ group is available to help guide new contributors through the process.